dburriss/dburriss.github.io/_posts/2021-01-09-meaning-of-meditation.md

 I came to meditation in a rather round-about way.
 Around 2009 I was running 60+ km a week.
 I heard about some Tai Chi classes nearby and thought I would try it out as a kind of cross-training for my legs that didn't cause so much injury.
 Although the Taoist Tai Chi and Kung Fu school had its form of meditation, my teacher also taught mindfulness.
 She encouraged me to try it and was always willing to talk about my experience and give pointers.
 Mindfulness appealed to me as it made no esoteric claims about the universe like Taoism did.

-My meditation practice was an on-and-off affair for the next few years.
+My formal meditation practice was an on-and-off affair for the next few years.
 I would have a good run for a few weeks or months, then get busy and stop.
 Then I would get stressed, and go back to it, seeking relief.
-And looking back at it I had a very different view on it than I do now but no matter the level of understanding, meditation has something to offer.
+And looking back at it I had a very different view on it than I do now.
+No matter the level of understanding though, meditation has something to offer.

 Then in 2014, I moved to a new city.
 I not only left my friends, family, and fiance behind; I left my faith.
 I had grown up in a religious home and had believed my whole life but years of asking questions had led me to an answer.
 I could no longer believe without sufficient evidence.
 As chance would have it, I decided to listen to a lecture series on meditation on the 9-hour drive to my new life.
 To live a good life without faith.